Nicki Minaj: Influences

-Minaj cites Lil Wayne, Foxy Brown, and Jay-Z as major influences: "I can't even imagine my career, um, my creative spirit without Wayne. [...]
-I feel like I'm still intertwined with him creatively."
-Minaj has called Lil Wayne her mentor and credited him with discovering her.
-On Foxy Brown and Jay-Z, Minaj said: "I really loved [Foxy] as a female rapper.
-I was really interested in her mind and her aura [and] I was really, really into Jay-Z. Me and my friends in high school, we were reciting all of the Jay lyrics.
-His words were our words in our conversations all the time."
+Minaj cited Lil Wayne, Foxy Brown, Jay-Z, and Biggie as major influences.
+She said, "I can't even imagine my career, my creative spirit without Wayne".
+On Foxy Brown and Jay-Z, Minaj stated: "I really loved [Foxy] as a female rapper.
+I was really interested in her mind and her aura, [and] I was really, really into Jay-Z. Me and my friends in high school, we were reciting all of the Jay lyrics."
+She deemed Foxy Brown "the most influential female rapper" for her.

-She said, further: "I never really told Foxy how much she has influenced me and how much she changed my life" adding that Foxy Brown was "the most influential female rapper" for her.
-Minaj said in a T Magazine interview in 2017: "Jay-Z, Lil Wayne, Foxy Brown... [...]
-Those are the three I keep in my head when I'm writing because they've influenced me so much, [...]
-I feel like I'm a part of all of them."

-Jada Pinkett Smith is one of Minaj's role models in her acting career.
-Minaj was inspired by R&B singer Monica, singing "Why I Love You So Much" at every talent show she entered.
-While performing in Atlanta as part of her Pink Friday Tour, she called Monica one of her all-time greatest musical influences.
-Lauryn Hill is also one of Minaj's major influences, with Minaj quoting her lyrics in a high school yearbook.
-Minaj has also cited Madonna, Enya, Eminem, Beyoncé, Kanye West, Trina, Drake, Remy Ma, and Lil' Kim as influences.
+Minaj also cited Slick Rick, Doug E. Fresh, Lauryn Hill, Salt-N-Pepa, Snoop Dogg, Eazy-E, and Tupac as influences.
+Other artists she mentioned as inspirations included R&B singer Monica, Beyoncé, Whitney Houston, Madonna, and Enya.
+Other female rappers she listened to included Eve, MC Lyte, Left Eye, Lil' Kim, Remy Ma, and Missy Elliott.

-She called Betsey Johnson a fashion inspiration: "[Betsey] is a free spirit.
-When I met her the other day, I felt like I knew her for my whole life.
-She's so warm and considerate and caring.
-She's amazingly talented and I've been wearing her clothes forever, so to meet her was like, 'Yay!'
-[I was] bowing down to her; she's dope!"
-Minaj has also expressed appreciation for Cyndi Lauper's style and how her videos inspired her as a teenager: "When I first went to get my hair colored, I was about 14 and I wanted blonde highlights.
-The beautician said, 'No, you have to get your mother on the phone,' and I was just crying and begging.
+Minaj called Betsey Johnson a fashion inspiration: "[Betsey] is a free spirit.
+When I met her the other day, I felt like I knew her for my whole life. ...
+She's amazingly talented and I've been wearing her clothes forever."
+Minaj also expressed appreciation for Cyndi Lauper's style and how her videos inspired her as a teenager: "When I first went to get my hair colored, I was about 14 and I wanted blonde highlights. ...
 I've always been experimenting.
 Cyndi Lauper's videos – that's what intrigued me."
+Other fashion influences include Janet Jackson, Salt-N-Pepa, Grace Jones, Lil' Kim, and Marilyn Monroe.
+She also mentioned that actress Jada Pinkett Smith was one of her role models.

+Legacy

+Various publications have referred to Minaj as the "Queen of Rap" and the "Queen of Hip Hop".
+She is also regarded as one of the most influential rappers of all time.
+In 2012, Jon Caramanica of The New York Times called Minaj "the most influential female rapper of all time", and in 2015 Vanessa Grigoriadis from its magazine called her "the world's biggest female rap superstar".
+In 2019, Complex ranked her eighth on their list of best rappers of the 2010s, the only female rapper on the list, calling Minaj "the most important female rapper of this decade—and quite possibly of all time", and a "trendsetter" who "continuously redefin[es] what it means to be a crossover rapper."
+Minaj was ranked as the tenth-greatest rapper and greatest female rapper of all time on Billboard and Vibe's list of the 50 greatest rappers (2023).
+In 2024, Billboard stated that while "hip-hop has continued to cycle through rappers looking to knock Minaj off the throne", she "remains at the apex of the rap mountain 15 years after the release of her breakout mixtape, Beam Me Up Scotty".
+The Source described Minaj as "one of the most influential figures in the global music scene", noting that she "has consistently redefined US rap/hip-hop since her debut album Pink Friday".